franciscovillaescusa/CAMELS_Agents/README.md

 Once you have complete the above steps you can run the code with `streamlit run app.py`

+### CAMELS section

+The original text describing CAMELS is located in `Input_Text/CAMELS_section.txt`.
+Modify that section if you want a different initial description.

+### CAMELS papers

+The agents are able to identify CAMELS papers for a given query; for instance to see if an idea has been already carried out.
+The list of CAMELS papers is located in `Input_Text/CAMELS_papers_links.py`.
+Add any paper you want to the list for the agents to work with them.
+One the list is updated, go to `CAMELS_Agents` folder and run `python update_db_CAMELS_papers.py` to add those papers to the Chroma database.

 ## Team:

 - Francisco Villaescusa-Navarro (Flatiron)